Scthe/scthe.github.io/content/blog/2023-12-09-debugging-vulkan-using-renderdoc/debugging-vulkan-using-renderdoc.md

 ## Summary

 Vulkan is quite complex.
 One way to fight this complexity is with better debugging tools.
 The API deals with opaque GPU state.
-It's complicated for programmers that used to the transparency of the CPU.
+It's complicated for programmers that are used to the transparency of the CPU.
 In this article, we've enhanced RenderDoc debug experience so that:

 - we can identify every object by name,
 - we can search the events that happened during the frame,